 You are now leaving this website and being directed to the specific California government resource or website that you have requested.
 CalHR accepts no responsibility for the content or accessibility of external websites or external documents linked to on this website.

 Employees may authorize a monthly deduction to be placed into a MRA to reimburse themselves for eligible medical expenses.
 The deduction is taken from the employees' paychecks before federal, state, and social security taxes are assessed.
 The minimum contribution into the account is $10 per month; the annual maximum may vary year to year.
 Employees who enroll mid-year can still contribute the annual maximum and would not be subject to the monthly maximum.
 Employees may not request reimbursement from this account to pay for any out-of-pocket premium costs for their medical and/or dental insurance.
-Employees may reference the FlexElect Program handbook which provides a partial list of expenses that are payable under the State's FlexElect MRA.
+Employees may reference the FlexElect Handbook which provides a partial list of expenses that are payable under the state's FlexElect MRA.

 FlexElect enrollment choices are in effect for the entire plan year, January 1 through December 31.
 Employees may not change or cancel their FlexElect elections during the plan year, except for permitting events as defined by IRS regulations.
 IRS regulations also require that any changes/cancellations to FlexElect benefit elections must be necessary and appropriate as a result of the change in status event.
 Once an election is made (after a newly eligible permitting event), the employee must experience another permitting event to change their election, even if they are still within the 60-day time period.